rdebusscher/pragmatic-microservices-lab/ReadMe.md

 for most ordinary blue collar IT organizations in a step-by-step fashion.
 We initially focus on nothing but vanilla Java EE and simple, fast deploying thin war files.
-We then also cover concepts such as fat-jars, dynamic discovery, circuit-breakers and client-side load-balancing using WildFly Swarm.
+We then also cover concepts such as fat-jars, dynamic discovery, circuit-breakers and client-side load-balancing using Payara Micro.
 Lastly we will also discuss container solutions like Docker and cloud platforms such as AWS.